-Both his writing and research has appeared in numerous literary sources such as LA Weekly, The Advocate, Frontiers, Vibe, and Spin and his short stories have appeared in various anthologies.
-Stuart is a former board member & executive director of the ONE National Gay and Lesbian Archives.
+Both his writing and research have appeared in numerous literary sources such as LA Weekly, The Advocate, Frontiers, Vibe, and Spin and his short stories have appeared in various anthologies.
+Stuart was a board member & executive director of the ONE National Gay and Lesbian Archives.

-Stuart very much enjoyed being back on the scene in recent years after recovering from the stroke.
-His final years were enriched by family, a dedicated group of friends, grants from The City of West Hollywood’s One City One Pride, and organizations like The Lavender Effect and ONE Archives that will continue to carry forth his legacy.
+Stuart enjoyed being back on the social scene in recent years, and made several notable appearances at events that benefited from his work as a historian.
+However, on January 28, 2017, shortly after his 60th birthday, the ongoing challenges to Stuart’s health proved too difficult and he died from cardiac arrest.
+His final years were enriched by connection to friends, his family, The City of West Hollywood, and organizations like The Lavender Effect and ONE Archives that will continue to carry forth his legacy.

 Stuart Timmons, author of ‘Gay L.A.’ and noted LGBT historian, dies at 60

 Gay author, historian Stuart Timmons dead at 60